ComputeCanada/magic_castle/scenario.md

 abusing your administrator privileges.
-If after modifying the configuration, you think it would be good for Magic Castle to support your new features, make sure to submit an issue on the git repo or fork the slurm_cloud_puppet repo a make a pull-request.
+If after modifying the configuration, you think it would be good for Magic Castle to support your new features, make sure to submit an issue on the git repo or fork the slurm_cloud_puppet repo and make a pull-request.

 We will list here a few common customizations that are not currently supported directly by Magic Castle, but that are easy to do live.

 Most customizations are done from the management node (`mgmt01`).
 To connect to the management node, follow these steps:

 1. Make sure your SSH key is loaded in your ssh-agent.
 2. SSH in your cluster with with forwarding of the authentication agent connection enabled: `ssh -A centos@cluster_ip`.
 3. SSH in the management node : `ssh centos@mgmt01`

 ### Replace the User Accounts Password